Quotennial/song_of_the_week_slackbot/README.md

 ## Requirements and Roadmap
 **Functional Requirements**
-- FR1: can add list of users to be selected from (rejects incorrect format)
+- FR1: can add list of users to be selected from (rejects incorrect format) :heavy_check_mark:
-- FR2: can edit the list of users to be selected from
+- FR2: can edit the list of users to be selected from :heavy_check_mark:
-- FR3: has *help* info sheet with list available commands (info)
+- FR3: has *help* info sheet with list available commands (info) :heavy_check_mark:
-- FR4: can select name from list at random (with replacement)
+- FR4: can select name from list at random (with replacement) :heavy_check_mark:
 - FR5: can select "song of the week" person from list without replacement
 - FR6: user is able to accept/ reject name
 - FR6: command to save song of the week to DB (maybe easier to search slack?)